Godfather of Harlem: Docuseries

 A documentary series titled By Whatever Means Necessary: The Times of Godfather of Harlem premiered on November 8, 2020, and concluded on November 29, 2020.
-Directed by Keith McQuirter, the miniseries examines the history of Harlem during the 1960's as depicted during the first season of Godfather of Harlem.
+Directed by Keith McQuirter, the miniseries examines the history of Harlem during the 1960s as depicted during the first season of Godfather of Harlem.
 McQuirter won the 2021 NAACP Image Award for Outstanding Directing in a Documentary (Television or Motion Picture) for his work on the series.